Dapo Adeola

 Dapo Adeola is a British-Nigerian illustrator.
 He co-created and illustrated the Waterstones children's book of 2020 Look Up!, which explored space science.
 Adeola is best known for creating graphics that challenge race and gender stereotypes.

 Early life and early career

-Adeola was born in London to parents of Nigerian origin.
+Adeola was born parents of Nigerian origin and grew up in Brixton, South London.
 Toward the end of his time at high school, Adeola decided to pursue a career in graphic design.
 He studied art for General Certificate of Secondary Education (GCSE) and GCE Advanced Level.
 He started a foundation course in art, where he was trained in fine art, graphic design and photography.
 As illustration was not offered, Adeola taught himself through online courses.
 To support himself financially while studying, Adeola worked part time as a gym receptionist.
 Adeola's style and confidence grew, he started to share his artwork on Instagram.
 While in university, as part of his final year dissertation, Adeola wrote about how it was possible to teach children to spell and count through picture books.
 One of his lecturers said ‘whatever you do, do not stop drawing,’, and Adeola took their advice.